-- Coordinate or confirm training date, location, and availability of necessary equipment. - Contact the unit/organization chaplain, chaplain's assistant, or a Behavioral Health Officer who will be on call during the training. - Ensure you have the name and contact information of any points of contact you may need (e.g., to open up the room, address audio/visual problems). - Be sure there is a way to keep time during the training. - Print a copy of this Instructor's Guide (in "notes page" view) for your reference and in case there is a technology failure. - Visit the scheduled room and check the following: - space accommodates your training class size. - the equipment for displaying training content is functional.
+- · Check that the space can accommodate your training class size. - · Test equipment for displaying training content. - Ensure you have the name and contact information of any points of contact you may need (e.g., to open up the room, address audio/visual problems). - Be sure there is a way to keep time during the training. - Print a copy of this Instructor's Guide (in "Notes Page" view) for your reference and in case there is a technology failure.